Gashapon: Impact of gacha mechanism on players

 When a new character is introduced for the first time in a game, many gacha games will release a quest that follows the character's life events, including the character's life, intentions and aspirations, giving the opportunity for players to get acquainted with the characters.
 In Genshin Impact for example, when players pull a character, they receive more information and backstory about that specific character.
 Players can also read information on what characters think about other characters and their relationships.
 It is at this stage in which some players develop an intense emotional connection and as a result, engage in a parasocial relationship with an in-game character.
 For many players, the charming anime-style design of gacha characters create a strong attraction, which in time evolves into a strong emotional connection, then a parasocial relationship with the character.

 As a result of parasocial relationships with in-game characters, gacha players will personify the probability of drawing characters.
 Mackenzie and Lax's study discovered how gacha communities traditionally referred to the successful acquisition of a desired character as the character 'coming home'.
 This reflects how, because of the strong emotional attachment they feel towards the character, gacha players will personify or give human life to character so much so the character develops a human capacity to acknowledge the player's desire, and therefore returns home to where they belong.

+There are some criticisms of gashapon as well.
+Which tend to overlap.
+These have to do with gambling being seen as immoral.
+The mystery is the point of gashapon, the mechanics concern some of the audience.
+Critics suggest that these ideas could lead to possible gambling addictions, or poor money spending behaviors.
+Since these are gambling tactics, critics don't want these gashapon hobbies to rub off and turn into full addictions.
+This concern is especially prominent in the idea that gashapon is promoted towards children and teens.
+These marketing tactics are also what make gashapon so successful, even with these concerns.